thenexthub/Codira/docs/proposals/AttrC.rst

 As stated above, all the fields of a ``@c`` struct must themselves be POD.

 Structs declared as ``@c`` need to be laid out with C size and alignment conventions.
-We already do that for Swift structs imported from Clang by asking Clang to do the layout on Clang AST, so perhaps for ``@c`` structs declared in Swift, we can go in the other direction by constructing Clang AST for the struct.
+We already do that for Codira structs imported from Clang by asking Clang to do the layout on Clang AST, so perhaps for ``@c`` structs declared in Codira, we can go in the other direction by constructing Clang AST for the struct.

 Accessibility and linkage for @c declarations